 Department Mission: To provide citizens with affordable access to quality recreational swimming facilities at Frontier Pool.
-Department Description: Frontier Pool is one of the two City-operated public swimming pools.
+Department Description pools.
+Fro Frontier Pool is one of the two City-operated public swimming pools.
 Frontier Pool is a recreational style aquatic facility located in Frontier Park.
-2023 Accomplishments: egotiated a management operation of Frontier Sy eason 2024 Objectives: Continue to work with the YMCA to explore opportunities to maximize the public's opportunities to use Frontier Swimming Pool and minimize the public cost of operation Provide routine maintenance Budget Highlights: personnel costs for d expenditures for the Stemporary and part-timemical, supplies, maintenance e labor, concession enance, and repair FUND 5 2 16 FRONTIER POOL DEPT 432 POOLS 2021-22 ACTUAL 2022-2 3 BUDGET 2022-23 ES TIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED BUDGET \$37,764 2,765 \$63,99 \$92,382 \$92,382
+2023 Accomplishmen YMO • Successfully negotiated a management agreement with the YMCA for the operation of Frontier Swimming Pool for the Summer 2023 season 2024 Objectives: maxi Pool Continue to work with the YMCA to explore opportunities to maximize the public's opportunities to use Frontier Swimming Pool and minimize the public cost of operation Provide routine maintenance Budget Highlights: Budget Highlights: The major budgeted expenditures for the Swimming Pools are personnel costs for temporary and part-time labor, concession items, utilities, chemical, supplies, maintenance, and repair services.
+FUND 51 6 FRONTIER POOL DEPT 432 POOLS 2021-22 ACTUAL 20 22-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED BUDGET \$37,764 \$62,765 \$63,953 \$92,382 \$92,382